Safety is our top priority. Girl Scout volunteers should follow GSHPA

 volunteer, staff or health professional who is at the incident site

-and submitted to your Membership Associate, Membership Coordinator, or
+and submitted to your Volunteer Support Coordinator or Regional Director.

-are three overnights or more and international trips are not covered
+trips that are three overnights or more and international trips,

 First Aid/CPR Requirements for Volunteers - The Safety